mileung/top-bar-nav/README.md

   // ideally you would have a ROUTES object with multiple React component scenes };

+const ROUTESTACK = [
+  { label: 'React', title: 'Scene' }, // label is what you see in the top bar { label: 'Native', title: 'Scene' }, // title is just the name of the Component being rendered.
+See the renderScene property below
+  { label: 'Is', title: 'Scene' },
+  { label: 'Awesome', title: 'Scene' }
+];

 // const ROUTESTACK = [
-//   { label: 'React', title: 'Scene' }, // label is what you see in the top bar
-//   { label: 'Native', title: 'Scene' }, // title is just the name of the Component being rendered.
-See the renderScene property below
+//   { image: require('./home.png'), title: 'Scene' },
-//   { label: 'Is', title: 'Scene' },
+//   { image: require('./search.png'), title: 'Scene' },
-//   { label: 'Awesome', title: 'Scene' }
+//   { image: require('./bell.png'), title: 'Scene' }
 // ];

-const ROUTESTACK = [
-  { image: require('./home.png'), title: 'Scene' },
-  { image: require('./search.png'), title: 'Scene' },
-  { image: require('./bell.png'), title: 'Scene' }
-];

 export default class Example extends React.Component {
   render() {